 We had discussed the role of parents and children as we went through the play and all agreed that Charlotte summed it up nicely.

-Here is a link to the cover page we used: King Lear Cover Page
+Here is the cover page we used!

 We read this play 10 years ago, so this was a repeat for some of the students.
 (Mason’s students would have experienced some plays more than once!)
 But that was before I was blogging, so I don’t have an old post about it.
 Back then, we performed the entire play, slightly adapted by Lori Lawing.
 You can find that adaptation here.

 You might also find this Parents’ Review article, Lear and His Daughters interesting.